|Hometown:||Kansas City, Mo.|

 Honors & Awards

-Hannon redshirted in his first year in the Husker program.
+Hannon redshirted in his first season in 2013.

 Before Nebraska (Rockhurst HS)

 Hannon had a standout career at Rockhurst High School under Coach Tony Severino.
 Hannon was a dominant force on the offensive line as a senior, helping Rockhurst to a 9-3 record and a trip to the third round of the state playoffs.
 Hannon did not allow a sack on the season and recorded 34 pancake blocks.
 For his efforts as a senior, Hannon earned first-team Class 6A all-state honors in Missouri, and he was a first-team All-Metro pick by the Kansas City Star.

 In his junior season, Hannon helped Rockhurst to a 10-2 record and a trip to the Class 6A quarterfinals.
 Hannon participated in the Semper Fi All-Star Game in Arizona following his senior season.
 He was regarded as one of the top 10 prospects in the state of Missouri and among the top 50 offensive line prospects in the country.
 Hannon did not take any official visits beyond Nebraska, but had offers from Arkansas, Colorado, Missouri, Kansas State, Kansas, Northwestern, Iowa State and Illinois to name a few.